helioz2000/LapCounter/lc_device/lc_device.md

 - `telemetry server port number` e.g. 2006
 - `telemetry server identifier` e.g. LC1

-If the configuration relpy is not received after a timeout period the lc_device will send another config request and stay in this loop until a configuration has been received.
+If the configuration response is not received after a timeout period the lc_device will send another config request and stay in this loop until a configuration has been received (there is no point in proceeding).

 ### Device Functionality